 Description

 The free function causes the space pointed to by ptr to be deallocated, that is, made available for further allocation.
 If ptr is a null pointer, no action occurs.
-Otherwise, if the argument does not match a pointer earlier returned by a memory management function, or if the space has been deallocated by a call to free or realloc, the behavior is undefined.
+Otherwise, if the argument does not match a pointer earlier returned by a memory management function, or if the space has been deallocated by a call to the free, free2, realloc or realloc2 function, the behavior is undefined.

 Returns